-UM sex misconduct lists 129 cases
+UM report on sexual misconduct lists 129 complaints

 University of Michigan students reported 129 alleged incidents of sexual misconduct to school officials in a 12-month period, according to a first report of its kind released this week.

 Of those incidents, UM found 11 violations and expelled one student, according to the report.

 The baseline report, which is to be compiled annually, is part of UM’s new policy against sexual misconduct, a problem that has received widespread attention nationally and efforts from the White House for intervention.